OWASP/www-policy/operational/branding.md

 notice: 2020-09-09
 ---

-{% capture date-to-pass %}{{ page.notice }}{% endcapture %}
-{% include policy-feedback.html start-date=date-to-pass %}
+{% include review-complete.html %}

+Please note, this page is supplemental to the [OWASP Foundation OWASP Word Mark and Logo Usage Guidelines](/www-policy/operational/mark-usage-guidelines.md).
+Usage requirements therein include:
+- No misrepresentation as to meaning
+- Do not disparage
+- Notice symbols
+- Attribution
+- Do not alter
+- Use as adjective
+- No use in Company names

 ## Branding

 On this page, you will find the most current marketing materials and brand guidelines used by the OWASP Foundation.
-We have everything from logos and business cards to banner stand and brochure designs all for your use.

 ###  Guidelines